bbreukelen/node-rainbird/README.md

 ----

+You can start/stop the irrigation, get the currently active zone, set the watering delay, etc.
 This module communicates directly with the IP Address of the WiFi module it does NOT support the cloud.
-You can start/stop the irrigation, get the currently active zone, set the watering delay, etc.
-The class is promise based.
+The library is Promise based.

 ## Installation
 ```sh